Creating new WordPress translations in Loco Translate

 Thus WordPress would try to load translations in following order for the

 Loco Translate also deliberately allows WordPress to continue loading the "system" or "author" files.
 If it manages to load one of these, the translations will be merged into your custom strings.
 This means your strings take priority, but any missing ones will fall back to the file that would normally have been loaded.
 It's a feature, not a bug.

 This section will only appear if you've chosen to copy an existing PO file rather than create a new one from the bundle's default template.

 Copy target translations

-Whereas a POT file will only contain source strings, a PO file will also have translations.
-This option will copy them into your new file.
+A POT file will contain only source strings, but a PO file will also have translations.
+This option will copy those translations into your new file along with the source strings.
 Avoid this option unless you're creating a file for the same (or very similar) language.